Before An Emergency

 - Threatening to harm themselves or the victim

 Do not minimize your own experience or allow others to do so.
 If you feel uncomfortable or fearful, listen to those instincts and get assistance.

-Liberty now offers R.A.D.
-(Rape Aggression Defense), a basic self-defense course to educate, enhance, and empower women to reduce their risk of victimization.
-Women receive access to hands-on training courses, a comprehensive reference manual, and other resources.
+Liberty now offers Flames Self Defense, a basic self-defense course to educate, enhance, and empower women to reduce their risk of victimization.
+Students receive access to hands-on training courses, a comprehensive reference manual, and other resources.

 - Office of Equity & Compliance (Title IX)

 - Liberty University complies with Title IX of the Education Amendments of 1971, which prohibits unlawful discrimination on the basis of sex in the university’s programs and activities.
 The university also prohibits sexual harassment, sexual assault, sexual exploitation, stalking, intimate partner violence, and retaliation, which are harmful to the well-being of the university community and its members, the learning and working environment, and collegial relationships among students, faculty, and employees.
 The Office of Equity & Compliance oversees and upholds these policies.

 - (434) 592-4999

 - Liberty University Safe Ride Program

 - NRA: Refuse to be a victim

 - Rape Aggression Defense Training